 The Advisory System

-Every student has an Advisor who is either a classroom teacher or an administrator.
+Every student has an advisor who is either a classroom teacher or an administrator.
 The advisor is a trustee guide who oversees each student’s schedule, academic progress, and general well-being within the school community.
-The Advisor is also the central liaison between the home and the School and between the student and his/her teachers.
+The advisor is also the central liaison between the home and the school and between the student and his teachers.